Roxanne Reid - Africa Addict

 Roxanne

 Good to know, Jenny.
-It really is a great nature 'fix' when you need one.
+This park really is a great nature "fix" when you need one.

 Reply

-Loved your publication Roxanne!
-Taking your " cossies " and the writing about the " Lion's stomping grounds ".
-Great Info.. we will visit now for sure..
-Never was much interested in the Park before but you definitely have inspired us to change our minds!
-Thank you!
+Loved this post.
+Taking your "cossies" and the writing about the "lion's stomping grounds".
+Great info.
+We will visit now for sure.
+I was never much interested in the Park before but you have definitely inspired us to change our minds.
+Thank you.

 Reply